- » Account Request

 Q. How do I get access to OBI?

-A. You'll need to complete an Access Request Form, have it signed by your manager, and forward it to the ITS Project Office for action.
+A. You'll need to complete an Access Request Form and have your manager forward it to firstname.lastname@example.org for processing.
 When your account has been created - usually within a couple of business days - you'll be automatically enrolled in an online OBI course in Moodle.
 You must complete this course within two weeks, or your account will be disabled until you have completed the course.

 Q. OBI doesn't seem to be available.
 How can I find out when it will be back online?